offbyone/ideas/content/old/asides/anticipation-whetting-and-satisfaction.md

 S: Against all odds, my iPod works again!

-If you could see me, I couldn\'t claim to be dancing a merry jig.
-Since you can\'t, I am.
+If you could see me, I couldn't claim to be dancing a merry jig.
+Since you can't, I am.